-As part of the establishment of the Drinking Water and Groundwater Trust Fund (Trust Fund), the legislature formed the Drinking Water and Groundwater Advisory Commission.
-The Commission was established to consult with and advise the Department of Environmental Services in the proper administration and management of the Fund.
+As part of the establishment of the Drinking Water and Groundwater Trust Fund (Trust Fund), the legislature formed the Drinking Water and Groundwater Advisory Commission (Commission).
+The Commission was established to consult with and advise the New Hampshire Department of Environmental Services (Department) in the proper administration and management of the Trust Fund.
 The Commission consists of nineteen members, including representatives of five State agencies, members of the House of Representatives and Senate, municipal officials, and members of the public.

 RSA 485-F requires that the Commission meets at least quarterly and provides an annual report to the General Court with information on the progress of the MtBE efforts, expenditures for the year, projects begun or completed during the previous year, the balance of the Trust Fund, and any other information the Commission deems appropriate.

 The Commission awards grants, revolving loan funds and matching funds to projects on a competitive basis from the Trust Fund in a manner consistent with RSA 485-F. All disbursements or grants shall require approval of the Governor and Council.
 Funds may be awarded if the project meets one of the following criteria:

 - “Emergency remediation is necessary where contamination of drinking water or groundwater is prevalent;

 - Planning, design and building of aging infrastructure is involved;

 - The project protects against future contamination or impacted drinking water sources through measures including, but not limited to, the expansion of drinking water infrastructure or drinking water source protection;